paleovar/TimescaleDependency/readme.md

 **Contact:** beatrice.ellerhoff(at)iup.uni-heidelberg.de

 Please see `./license.md` for terms of use.
 This github repository contains the **maintained code and pre-processed data** to create the figures of *Ellerhoff and Rehfeld (2021)*.
-The **raw data** is available on [Zenodo](https://www.zenodo.org/), together with the code to generate the pre-processed data.
+The **raw data** is available on [Zenodo (doi: 10.5281/zenodo.5919994)](https://zenodo.org/record/5919994), together with the code to generate the pre-processed data.
 It is therefore important to note, that the github repository's subfolder (`./processing`) is not complete.
-In case you'd like to reproduce the data in `./data` please follow the instructions in `./processing/readme_processing.md` and download the input data from our archive at [Zenodo](https://www.zenodo.org/).
+In case you'd like to reproduce the data in `./data` please follow the instructions in `./processing/readme_processing.md` and download the input data from our archive at [Zenodo](https://zenodo.org/record/5919994).
 All figure can be reproduced using the post-processed data (`./data`) and the code in the github repository.

 ## Organisation of this repository